haricot/djangocms-bs4forcascade/README.md

 ### How use djangocms-bs4forcascade :
-As in the examples/bs3demo of [jrief/djangocms-cascade](https://github.com/jrief/djangocms-cascade/) of , bs4demo is very similar:
+As in the examples/bs3demo of [jrief/djangocms-cascade](https://github.com/jrief/djangocms-cascade/), bs4demo is very similar:

 ```